RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	C	is	incorrect	because	measured	service	refers	to	cloud	customers incurring	costs	and	billing	for	only	those	services	they	consume,	and for	the	duration	they	are	consuming	them.
 A	successful	exploit	of	a system	would	not	have	any	lasting	ramifications	for	measured	service.
  	D	is	incorrect	because	although	availability	might	be	impacted	during a	successful	exploit	and	its	remediation,	it	will	have	not	have	a	longlasting	impact	beyond	the	restoration	of	services.

-37. Which	type	of	cloud	deployment	requires	the	least	amount	of	involvement from	the	cloud	provider	to	make	logs	available	to	the	cloud	customer?
+### Question # 1 - 	Which	type	of	cloud	deployment	requires	the	least	amount	of	involvement from	the	cloud	provider	to	make	logs	available	to	the	cloud	customer?
 A.	PaaS
 B.	IaaS
 C.	SaaS